This guide will show you how to create and manage forms using the XLSForm syntax.

 From the form drop-down menu

-Forms already uploaded to your Ona account can be made inactive using the Make inactive option in the form’s dropdown menu as highlighted in the screeen shot below;
+Forms already uploaded to your Ona account can be made inactive using the Make inactive option in the form’s dropdown menu as highlighted in the screenshot below;

 Show inactive forms

-When you first access the project view page, by default all inactive forms and the number of inactive forms are shown in paranthesis.
-The Show inactive checkbox is automatically selected, next the number of inactive forms is also revealed:
+When you first access the project view page, by default all inactive forms and the number of inactive forms are shown in parentheses.
+The Show inactive checkbox is automatically selected, and the number of inactive forms is also revealed:

-If you don’t need to see all the forms including the inactive forms, you can turn off by clicking on the Show inactive checkbox, inactive forms will no longer be revealed:
+If you don’t need to see all the forms including the inactive forms, you can turn them off by clicking on the Show inactive checkbox, inactive forms will no longer be revealed:

 Forms uploaded to a project can be moved to a selected project as long as you have add form permissions in that project.